 “Tendinosis” is a term referring to tendinous degeneration due to atrophy (aging, microtrauma, vascular compromise).
 Histologically there is a non-inflammatory tendinous degeneration due to atrophy (aging, microtrauma, vascular compromise), as well as a non-inflammatory intratendinous collagen degeneration with fiber disorientation, hypocelluarity, scattered vascular ingrowth, and occasional local necrosis or calcification.

-People; if your doctor is still treating you for “tendinitis” and not tendinosis, he / she is caught in a time warp.
-Plainly stated, tendinosis is not an inflammatory condition (itis)!
+If your doctor is still treating you for Tendinitis and not Tendinosis, they are caught in a time warp.
+Plainly stated, Tendinosis is not an inflammatory condition (itis)!
 It is a degenerative condition (osis)!
-Not only is there debate over whether or not tendinitis actually exists, as you will see in a moment, the (anti-inflammation) medications that you are being prescribed are actually creating more degeneration.
+Not only is there debate over whether or not tendinitis actually exists, clicking on the previous link will show you that the drugs you are being prescribed are actually creating more degeneration — way more degeneration.

 IMPORTANT: Please note that some muscles only cross one joint.
 However, many muscles cross two joints. muscles that act on more than one joint have a greater propensity for problems.
 It also means that one muscle has the potential to give you problems (including tendinosis) at two different joints.